 ETH BioMICADAS 250 kV AMS

 The installation of our second AMS, the MICADAS 250 kV, is currently underway, sharing a facility with our Bothell Sample Processing Laboratory.
-We anticipate completion of our calibration and verification protocols in early 2017.
 The MICADAS was manufactured by the Swiss Federal Institute of Technology in Zurich (ETH), and is of a different design than that of the Pelletron AMS.
 Most notably, this accelerator has no moving parts.